The 5 Best Calculator for the SAT

 The 5 best calculators allowed for SAT

-1. Best Graphing Calculator for SAT – TI-Nspire CX CAS Graphing Calculator By Texas Instruments
+2. Best Graphing Calculator for SAT – TI-Nspire CX II CAS Graphing Calculator By Texas Instruments

 The feature that stands out is Computer Algebraic System (CAS), which allows users to solve equations, perform algebraic functions and check limits automatically.
 To put it simply, students can find ‘X’ with the touch of a button.
 It is so easy that you may feel like cheating.
 CAS functionality truly separates it from other average SAT calculators.
 Ample RAM ensures calculations are powered through easily.
 You can also store your spreadsheets and calculating programs.
 One drawback is that it cannot be used for ACT, which isn’t a big deal for students dedicated towards SAT.

-The pricing of TI-Nspire CX CAS is another USP making it the best SAT calculator.
-Costing around one hundred dollars, this device boasts good Amazon ratings too.
+Costing around two hundred dollars, this device boasts good Amazon ratings too.
 That’s pretty neat, considering it has a sleek design, CAS functionality, rechargeable battery, and more.
 The value and utility promised by this calculator far outweighs its price factor.
 TI-Nspire CX CAS Graphing Calculator by Texas Instruments is something that will surely help you even after you clear SAT.
-Read more user reviews on Amazon.

 - Thin, sleek and easy to carry design